 - Is mostly male (would you have thought?) between the ages of 18 and 34;

 - works in sales and administration;

-- also clicked likes on ironic pages about Masterchef such as this;
+- also clicked likes on ironic pages about Masterchef like this one;

 - lives in Apulia;

 A third method to understand the characteristics of our potential customers is the analysis of the Audience in Google Analytics:

 By analyzing the Audience section you can discover useful data for defining Buyer Personas, such as:

 - interests, divided into the traditional Display Network categories Affinity Categories and InMarket Segments;

 With the data collected through Facebook Page Insights, Facebook Advertising Audience, Google Analytics, and other methods like creating Buyer Personas with Pinterest, you'll have a wealth of information that you can sort through to create Personas, aka models, archetypes of your potential customers.